Figuring out what you should pay for hearing aids can be tricky — and it’s easy to miss pricey hidden extras along the way.

 But the NHS buys and prescribes the same brands you’ll get if you go private.
 The most popular brand purchased privately by our 2020 survey respondents was Phonak, and it was also the most popular brand for those who got theirs from the NHS.

-The NHS does buy ‘last year models’ from companies such as Phonak and Starkey, and it tends to buy mid-range devices – although the choice of hearing aids will depend on your individual hearing loss.
+The NHS does buy ‘last year models’ from companies such as Phonak and Starkey, and they tend to buy mid-range devices, although hearing aid choice will depend on your individual hearing loss.

 So unless you need specific aids with high-end or bespoke features, you won’t necessarily miss anything, although you might have to wait a bit longer.

-Discover the pros and cons ofto decide what is best for you.
+Find out the pros and cons of the NHS versus private hearing aid companies to decide which is best for you.